andrew15818/110/fall/data_mining/homework/hw1/report/report.md

 The first algorithm requires several scans of the database to determine the support count of datasets.
 Furthermore, for large databases the space required to store the hash tree might be prohibitive as well.
-For large, datasets, these several scans might be prohibitive.

 The FP-Growth algorithm uses a compressed form of the database to determine support counts for the itemsets, and avoids the candidate generation approach which might produce a large amount of itemsets without enough support.